Id405/sitelen-pona-ucsur-guide/README.md

 ### macOS

-jan Tepo (tbodt#7244) has made an [input plugin for macOS](https://raw.githubusercontent.com/Id405/sitelen-pona-ucsur-guide/main/sitelen-pona.inputplugin) (download with ctrl+s).
+jan Tepo (tbodt#7244) has made an [input plugin for macOS](https://raw.githubusercontent.com/Id405/sitelen-pona-ucsur-guide/main/sitelen-pona.inputplugin) with modifications by jan Semu (rhythm heaven monkey#9052) to support the 2022-05-20 version of UCSUR (download with ctrl+s).
 Install it by double clicking.
 Then enable it in System Preferences > Keyboard > Input Sources.
 You'll find it listed under "Chinese, Simplified" for some reason.

 ### Linux